How to Use Support & Resistance to Trade Indices

 Support level is broken it turns into a resistance

-In indices trading when a support is taken out, the stop losses placed below that area are also taken out, thus reducing the energy that the buyers(bulls) had.
-This give sellers an opportunity to short sell indices & place their stops just above this level which now turns into a resistance level.
+In the context of index trading, when a support level is decisively broken, the stop loss orders positioned beneath that threshold are also triggered, thereby depleting the purchasing momentum held by the bulls.
+This scenario then grants sellers an opportunity to short-sell indices and place their own stop orders just above this price point, which has now effectively converted into a resistance level.

 Resistance is broken it turns into a support

-In the example explained & shown below using the chart, the resistance area that had been tested two times could not hold the third time, the bulls were able to push the price upward beyond/past this technical level.
+In the example explained and shown below using the chart, the resistance area that was tested two times could not hold the third time, the buyers were able to move the price higher than this technical level.

-Traders who had closed their short sell stock trades will now open long trades & place their stop losses just below this level.
+Traders who had ended their short sell stock trades will now start long trades and put their stop losses just under this point.

 Major and Minor Resistance Zones